Is Wegovy The Same As Semaglutide?

 As is expected with variations of the same medicine, Wegovy and Ozempic do share a lot of similarities such as how it affects the body and how it’s administered.

 However, there are also some differences between Wegovy and Ozempic that are important to know about.

 Here’s an at-a-glance look at the similarities and differences between Wegovy and Ozempic:

-If you’re already taking semaglutide for weight loss, you can expect Wegovy to work in the same way if approved in the UK.
+If you’re already taking Semaglutide for weight loss, you can expect Wegovy to work in the same way now it’s been approved in the UK.

 Here's some more content we think you will like